Tummy Tuck – Before and After Photos

-As a leading San Diego tummy tuck surgeon in Del Mar, Dr. Chasan recognizes many people feel self-conscious due to their stomach appearance.
+As a leading San Diego tummy tuck surgeon, Dr. Paul E. Chasan recognizes many people feel self-conscious due to their stomach appearance.
 Significant weight loss, pregnancy and genetic factors can cause the stomach skin to become lax and fatty tissue deposits to accumulate beneath it.
 Even the most rigorous diet and exercise regimen might not help remove the excess skin and fatty tissue.
-Fortunately, the abdominoplasty procedure can be very effective in enhancing the appearance of the midriff.
+Fortunately, the tummy tuck, or abdominoplasty, procedure can be very effective in enhancing the appearance of the midriff.
 Please read more below to learn more about tummy tucks in San Diego, and the results this surgery helps achieve.

 Abdominoplasty, otherwise known as a tummy tuck, is a procedure that removes the excess skin of the lower abdomen and tightens the abdominal muscles.
 After having children, it is common for the lower abdominal skin to be stretched out, have a significant amount of stretch marks, and the musculature to become lax.
 Dr. Chasan can correct these aesthetic issues by performing tummy mini or full tummy tuck procedure.

 Tummy Tuck Specialty in San Diego